What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Social: Pay & Working Conditions

-Again, I haven't seen any pay stubs, but I'd expect that the pay is low and the hours are long.
+Again, I haven’t seen any pay stubs, but I expect the pay to be low, and the hours are long.

-But, I'm also sure everyone needs to eat and pay their bills.
-So I'm not judging the workers' choice on where to work.
+But I’m also sure everyone needs to eat and pay their bills.
+So I’m not judging the workers’ choice of where to work.

-Be sure that the companies buying the finished product are making more money per unit than those making the coir.
-This upside-down economy, the same we see between grocery chains and farmers/producers, has to change.
+Be sure that the companies buying the finished product make more money per unit than those making the coir.
+This upside-down economy has to change, the same one we see between grocery chains and farmers/producers.

 Steps off the soapbox.

-A while back, I saw a video that really went into the coir industry's sustainability and workers' conditions.
-I wanted to put it in this article but couldn't find it when I needed it.
+A while back, I saw a video about the coir industry’s sustainability and workers’ conditions.
+I wanted to put it in this article but couldn’t find it when needed.
 It showed the hardships of the workers to prove the point above.
-Hopefully, I'll come across it again.
+Hopefully, I’ll come across it again.

 Environment: Not Sustainable

-But is coconut coir a sustainable product when we transport it halfway across the globe?
-According to all of the definitions I've read, this is not a sustainable practice
+But is coconut coir a sustainable product when transporting it halfway across the globe?
+According to all of the definitions I’ve read, this is not a sustainable practice

 I wonder if we aren't depleting local natural resources by removing so much organic matter from the coconut groves.